ece362-purdue/proton-labs/lab2-interrupts/README.md

 > Show your implementation to your TA.
 Show the LED turning on and off when you press the left pushbutton, and the LED turning on when you press the right pushbutton.
 >
 > Show your TA that your code runs on different cores by starting the debugger with a breakpoint in `core1_led_callback`, and show that the function is being executed by core 1 in the Call Stack view in the debugger.
 >
+> Show that you pass the `doorbell` test in the test suite by typing `doorbell` in the Serial Monitor.
+>
 > You must have a **working** implementation to earn **all** points for this step.
 Answer their questions about the code you wrote.
 One of those questions will be how you found the function needed to toggle the pin.
 >